ISUgenomics/SequelQC/README.md

 ## Running SequelQC

+For a test data set we recommend using https://www.ncbi.nlm.nih.gov/sra?linkname=bioproject_sra_all&from_uid=483067

 The `SequelQC.sh` is the main script to execute.
 This script will call all other necessary scripts.
 You can test whether the main script was properly installed by calling the script alone:

 ```